Study Abroad FAQ

 What do I need to do to satisfy the study abroad requirement?

 You may also complete an international internship for credit.
-The Office of International Studies currently offers internship-based study-abroad programs in various countries.
-Some students also complete internships abroad independent of these programs; these are coordinated jointly through Goucher's Office of International Studies and Career Education Office.
+The Office of Global Education currently offers internship-based study-abroad programs in various countries.
+Some students also complete internships abroad independent of these programs; these are coordinated jointly through Goucher's Office of Global Education and Career Education Office.

 Are there any exceptions to the study abroad requirement?